pd-gmit/atom-cheatsheet/atom_cheatsheet.md

 ### editor pane

 -	When you're in an editor "pane" you can create a new file by selecting the menu item File|New File or else type <kbd>Ctrl</kbd> <kbd>n</kbd> and a new tab will be created in that pane for your new file.
 -	A "pane" can contain multiple tabs.
+-	You can show "Whitespace" in the editor by going to FILE > SETTINGS [RHS PANE] select/tick SHOW INVISIBLES.
 -	The "Command Pallet" dialog gives you commands "to split a pane in two" and more.
 Press <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>p</kbd> simultaneously and then type "pane" in the dialog to get a list of pane related commands.
 -	A useful plugin for working with panes is the "**resize-panes**" package.
 Unfortunately it doesn't work initially (it has Mac key bindings).
 Its fixable by editing the configuration file`~/.atom/packages/resize-panes/keymaps/resize-panes.cson` and appending the following to the file.